whyrusleeping/gx/README.md

 ## Updating
 Updating packages in gx is simple:

 ```bash
 $ gx update mypkg QmbH7fpAV1FgMp6J7GZXUV6rj6Lck5tDix9JJGBSjFPgUd
 ```

+This looks into your `package.json` for a dependency named `mypkg` and replaces its hash reference with the one given.

-If you have your language tool (e.g. `gx-go`) installed, and it has a `post-update` hook, references to the given package should be updated correctly.
+Note, this will not touch your code at all, so any references to that hash you have in your code will need to be updated.
+If you have a language tool (e.g. `gx-go`) installed, and it has a `post-update` hook, references to the given package should be updated correctly.
 If not, you may have to run sed over the package to update everything.
 The bright side of that is that you are very unlikely to have those hashes sitting around for any other reason so a global find-replace should be just fine.

 ## Repos
 gx supports named packages via user configured repositories.
 A repository is